 If you are having lymphoma treatment and you have a fever or any other signs of infection, including a cough, contact your key worker or chemotherapy helpline, not NHS 111.
 They will assess your symptoms and advise you on what you need to do.

 If you have your treatment in a hospital outpatient or day case unit, there might be some changes to how this works.
 Your medical team will explain these to you.
+Any changes they discuss with you are to keep you as safe as possible and reduce your risk of being exposed to coronavirus.
 There are also some precautions you should take to reduce the risk to you and your family and friends.

 - Your appointment might be in a different place from usual to help keep you away from other people as much as possible.
 Some regions are developing cancer hubs, where people who have cancer can be treated separately from people with other conditions.